Mengistu Haile Mariam: Embracing Marxism–Leninism

-In early 1984, under Mengistu's direction, the Marxist–Leninist Worker's Party of Ethiopia (WPE) was founded as the country's ruling party, with Mengistu as general secretary.
+In early 1984, under Mengistu's direction, the Marxist–Leninist Workers' Party of Ethiopia (WPE) was founded as the country's ruling party, with Mengistu as general secretary.
 On 10 September 1987, a new Soviet-style constitution was adopted, and the country was renamed the People's Democratic Republic of Ethiopia.
 Mengistu became president, with sweeping executive and legislative powers.
 Due to the doctrine of democratic centralism, he was effectively a dictator.
 He and the other surviving members of the Derg all retired from the military.
 However, even as civilians, they dominated the Politburo of the WPE.
 In the late 1980s, some Western critics of Mengistu, including Michael Johns of The Heritage Foundation, charged that Mengistu's economic, military and political policies, along with the Soviet Union's support for Mengistu, were key contributing factors to the mid-1980s Ethiopian famine, which ultimately took over 500,000 lives.
 Mengistu made seven visits to the Soviet Union between 1977 and 1984, as well as other visits to his political allies Cuba, East Germany, South Yemen, and Mozambique.
 From 1983 to 1984 Mengistu served as head of the Organization of African Unity.

 However, the government's military position gradually weakened.
-First came the Battle of Afabet in March 1989, a defeat at the hands of the Eritrean People's Liberation Front, with 15,000 casualties and the loss of a great deal of equipment.
+First came the Battle of Afabet in March 1988, a defeat at the hands of the Eritrean People's Liberation Front, with 15,000 casualties and the loss of a great deal of equipment.
 This was followed up less than a year later by another crushing defeat at Shire, with over 20,000 men either killed or captured and the loss of even more equipment.
 On 16 May 1989, while Mengistu was out of the country for a four-day state visit to East Germany, senior military officials attempted a coup, and the Minister of Defense, Haile Giyorgis Habte Mariam, was killed; Mengistu returned within 24 hours and nine generals, including the air force commander and the army chief of staff, died as the coup was crushed.